Protecting Your Assets With Business Liability Insurance

 There are several types of business liability insurance.
 Learn more about the following:

 This form of business liability insurance is the main coverage to protect your business from injury claims, property damages, and advertising claims.
-General liability insurance also known as Commercial General Liability (CGL) may be the only type of business liability insurance you need depending on your business situation.
+General liability insurance is also known as Commercial General Liability (CGL) may be the only type of business liability insurance you need depending on your business situation.

 As with many insurance plans, your policy will outline the maximum amount the insurance company will pay against a liability claim.
 So, if your small business gets sued for $250,000 for medical costs associated with an injury caused by a worksite hazard, plus an additional $100,000 in legal fees, but your coverage maxes out at $300,000, then you are responsible for paying the difference of $50,000.
 Make sure you calculate your exposure and select the coverage that will protect you.